Skip to content

 How to Use Microsoft Defender for Endpoint Advanced Hunting With WDAC App Control

-Windows Defender Application Control (WDAC), also referred to as Application Control for Business, is a highly effective security feature that empowers you to manage the execution of applications on your endpoints.
+App Control for Business is a highly effective security feature that empowers you to manage the execution of applications on your endpoints.

 The application whitelisting approach serves as a potent defense against emerging and unknown threats.
 By emphasizing the identification of trusted applications, it automatically blocks any software that falls outside this trusted realm.